Table of Contents

 On the downside, the cost of accounts receivable financing is typically higher compared to more traditional types of business financing, such as a term loan from a bank.

-Recommended: Payroll for Small Business
+Recommended: How to Do Payroll for a Small Business

 The Takeaway